wahyusutejo1986/bimtek/README.md

 ## 🤝 Contributing

-Contributions are welcome for educational improvements and additional vulnerability examples.
-Please ensure all contributions maintain the educational focus and include proper documentation.
+Contributions are welcome for business feature improvements and enterprise functionality enhancements.
+Please ensure all contributions maintain the professional business focus and include proper documentation.

 ## 🙏 Acknowledgments

-This project was created specifically for cybersecurity education and training purposes.
-Special thanks to the cybersecurity community for promoting safe learning environments.
+This project was created for modern business management and enterprise operations.
+Special thanks to the business community for promoting efficient organizational management solutions.

 ---

-**Remember**: This application contains intentional security vulnerabilities for educational purposes.
-Always use responsibly and only in controlled environments.
+**Professional Business Application**: This enterprise-grade platform provides comprehensive business management capabilities for modern organizations.